Garward/WurmModLoader/README.md

 - **Registries:** Namespaced ResourceLocations for conflict-free IDs

 **Q: What Java version do I need?**
-A: Java 17+ to run.
-Mods can still target Java 8 bytecode for compatibility.
+A: To run a server: Java 8 (the JRE bundled with Wurm Unlimited works; system OpenJDK 8 also works).
+To build the framework or a mod from source: JDK 17+.
+The framework itself is compiled to Java 8 bytecode so it loads on the bundled JRE.

 **Q: Can I use this with existing server saves?**
 A: Yes!
 WurmModLoader doesn't change world data or save formats.